Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 Breastfeeding is the natural way to feed your child and should be seen and promoted as such.
 However, this doesn't mean you should feel bad if you feed your child with a bottle - whether for medical or personal reasons.

 Nonetheless, it's time that we free ourselves from false notions and expectations and return to our roots.
-Thus, we can learn to trust our intuition and recognize and respect the unique rhythm of our child.
+In doing so, we can learn to trust our intuition and recognize and respect the unique rhythm of our child.

 Mindfulness with oneself is crucial in intuitive breastfeeding.
 By listening to ourselves, we can better address our needs and the needs of our child.
 We should allow ourselves to make mistakes and learn from them.
 This is the true beauty of intuitive breastfeeding – it's about building and strengthening a relationship with your child, while also nurturing a relationship with yourself.